dbaslan/SWE585TechDemo/README.md

 # SWE585TechDemo
-A simple tech demo made in Unity 2021.8.11f1 LTS for SWE585, includes build for Windows (x64)
+A simple tech demo made in Unity 2021.8.11f1 LTS for SWE585, includes build for Windows (x64).

+The bulk of the newly implemented functions, such as toggleFog, updateFogDensity, OnGUI are in [PauseManager.cs](https://github.com/dbaslan/SWE585TechDemo/blob/main/Assets/Pause%20Menu%20Assets/Scripts/Pausemenu/PauseManager.cs).

+The demo lets the user control a character in an animated 3D environment and adjust rendering distance, shadow distance, resolution and fog dynamically, while displaying FPS and RAM usage.
+This allows the observation of the effect that rendering has on performance.

+A short demonstration is available on [YouTube](https://www.youtube.com/watch?v=dQw4w9WgXcQ).

 # Assets Used: